saikrishna2313/Rust-Respawn/README.md

 This repository serves as a structured space to refresh and strengthen core Rust concepts through small, focused projects and exercises.

-Each project explores one or more fundamental topics, emphasizing clarity, correctness, and idiomatic Rust practices.
+Each project explores one or more fundamental topics.

-The goal is not to build production-ready software, but to develop a solid and confident understanding of Rust’s core principles.

 ---

 ## Repository Contents

 This repository includes multiple independent Rust projects, each located in its own subdirectory.

 Most projects are intentionally minimal and focus on demonstrating specific language features or concepts.